Craffft/contao-crosstabs/README.md

         array('\\Crosstabs\\Data', 'load')
     ),
     // Saves the data into the cross table and truncates the data in the current field
-    // The data will be only stored in the cross table and not this field 'save_callback'           => array
+    // The data will be only stored in the cross table and not in this field 'save_callback'           => array
     (
         array('\\Crosstabs\\Data', 'save')